MicrosoftDocs/Viva/Viva/engage/campaigns.md

     - Updating theme colors
 - View campaign analytics

-## Publishing or ending a campaign
+## Publish or end a campaign

-1. To publish a campaign, select the more menu (…) from the campaign management dashboard or directly from the campaign landing page.
+1. To publish a campaign, select the ellipses button (…) from the campaign management dashboard or directly from the campaign landing page.
 2. Select **Publish campaign** to make the campaign **Active**.

 ![View of the UI dropdown for publishing and deleting a campaign](/Viva/media/engage/campaigns/publish-from-dashboard.png)